 Waag developed the app Hortus Chat, that enables visitors to 'communicate' with a selection of plants in the botanical gardens.
 Currently the app is only available in Dutch.
 Hortus Chat was developed in collaboration with the gardens.

 2017 - the Year of the Botanical Gardens

-In 2017, the gardens celebrate the 'Year of the Botanical Gardens' in which they present the results of the three-year long transformation process.
-During this year every garden highlights extraordinary plants in their collection in the ‘Crown Jewels’ exhibition.
+In 2017, the gardens celebrated the 'Year of the Botanical Gardens' in which they presented the results of the three-year long transformation process.
+During this year every garden highlighted extraordinary plants in their collection in the ‘Crown Jewels’ exhibition.

-This project is supported by the National Postcode Lottery Fund.
+This project was supported by the National Postcode Lottery Fund.